Judicial Court Divisions

 In other cases, the plaintiff seeks the court to command the defendant to do (or not do) a specific action.
 Some common examples of these types of cases are where a plaintiff is seeking an injunction, specific performance, enforcement of property rights, and testamentary or administrative matters such as trusts and wills.

 The Civil Division routinely hears the following types of cases:

-Arbitration (AR): Arbitration is a mandatory program for dispute resolution.
+Arbitration (AR): Mandatory Arbitration program is an alternative dispute resolution process for civil suits seeking money damages exceeding $10,000 but less than $50,000.
 A court-appointed arbitration panel reviews the case to decide a just resolution and award.
-Arbitration is intended to lower court costs for litigants and allow the Court to utilize judicial resources more effectively.
-If a party rejects the arbitration panel’s findings, the case will proceed to trial in one of the other divisions.
+Arbitration is intended to lower court costs for litigants and allow the court to utilize judicial resources more effective.
+If a party rejects the arbitration panel's findings, the case may proceed to trial.

 Chancery (CH): Chancery handles all cases where the resolution does not involve monetary damages.
-Such a case might involve exchanges and/or returns of property, as well as injunctions.
+Examples of chancery cases include injunctions, mortgage foreclosures and mechanics lien.

-Municipal Corporation (MC): Municipal Corporation cases are routine administrative matters that require court approval.
+Municipal Corporation (MC): Municipal Corporation cases are routinely administrative matters that require court approval.
 These include organizational matters, appointment of officers, approval of bonds, and routine orders confirming annexation.